 “[Using] 1.3 as the entropy estimate computes to 29*1.3= 37.7, which is actually worse than the 9-character password.
 Based on that number, you would need a 6-word pass phrase to attain roughly the same entropy as a 9-character password.”

 To really create a strong passphrase, you need to use enough of the following rules to achieve the desired level of entropy, which at current standards is a minimum of 72 bits.
 That’s assuming that everything in the phrase is truly random, though.
-In reality there are things that can lower the strength that the entropy calculators can’t or don’t take into effect, like if the phrase contains your wife’s name, or if it’s a common password.
+In reality there are things that can lower the strength that the entropy calculators can’t or don’t take into effect, like if the phrase contains your partner’s name, or if it’s a common password.
 Some calculators will give “password” almost 30 bits, which is obviously not accurate.
 I’d say you want to get at least 100 bits.

 - Choose at least 4 words.